 Gas snow blowers have more power than electric models so they clear snow faster.
 They are also better at moving heavier wet snow and breaking up packed mounds left by a snowplow.
-Those advantages lead some experts to recommend gas snow blowers over electric.
+Those advantages lead many experts to recommend gas snow blowers over electric.

 But gas snow blowers also have some downsides.
-Gas snow blowers have a higher annual cost of ownership than electric snow blowers due to their higher fuel costs and required engine maintenance.
+Gas snow blowers have a higher annual cost of ownership than electric snow blowers (covered in their own section) due to their higher fuel costs and required engine maintenance.
 Failure to do the recommended maintenance can add dollars to the ultimate cost of the snow blower and/or remove years from its useful life.
 Finally, gas engines can be a challenge to start in cold weather, one reason why the top models have electric starters -- along with a higher initial price tag.

 The auger in a single-stage gas snow blower typically scrapes closer to the ground than two-stage models.
 That means that they do a great job of removing snow right down to the surface.
 On the flipside, they are a very bad choice for gravel driveways as they can send that gravel flying with the snow.
 This type of snow blower can get a little rough with wood surfaces -- such as decks -- as well.

-Both professionals and owners give the Craftsman 88173 (Est. $680) a thumbs-up for its performance and value.
+Both professionals and owners give the Craftsman 88173 (Est. $700) a thumbs-up for its performance and value.
 This 24-inch dual-stage snow thrower is powerful, yet compact and easy to handle.
 The plow-style handles can be driven with one hand, freeing the other to work the throttle or the chute.
 The Craftsman 88173 pairs a four-stroke engine with an eight-speed transmission (six forward gears and two reverse) to tear through the heaviest storms.
 Reviews say the 12-inch steel serrated auger can break apart packed snow banks -- like those left from the municipal plow -- and the chute design minimizes clogging.

 Ease of use is outstanding.
 Power steering becomes important in larger snow blowers, and this Craftsman thrower has that, and is self-propelled for easy maneuverability.
-The electric start is reliable, and the snow blower is also relatively quiet compared to many competing models -- a boon for your hearing (though protection is probably a good idea anyway) and your neighbors.
+The electric start is reliable, and the snow blower is also relatively quiet compared to many competing models -- a boon for your hearing (though ear protection is probably a good idea anyway) and your neighbors peace.
 It's appropriate for asphalt and concrete walkways and driveways, of course, but also for gravel and even for wood decks and patios as its non- skid shoes won't mark up or even scuff up surfaces.